LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

 Parent container for all amendments to the amendment.
 An `<amendments>` element may include the following children:
 -	`<amendment>`
     -	Container for an amendment to the amendment.
-An `<amendment>` element may include the following children:
+An `<amendment>` element is repeatable and may include the following children:
         -	`<number>` (e.g. 2300)
             -	The assigned amendment number.
         -	`<description>`